Jason Day (with FocusBand co-inventor Henry Boulton)

 Until recently, most researchers viewed these skills in terms of coordination and reflex, believing that those who were better at making a free-throw or suturing a wound simply had had superior physical dexterity.
 But in the past few years, a small group of neuroscientists have identified a new way of understanding coordination, one that focuses on visual and cognitive skills over physical prowess.

-OPENING December 2017: Indoor golf center with Trackman 4 in all 8 bays and instruction from David Leadbetter certified professionals at Konnectgolf, 590 5th Ave.
+OPENED Feb 12, 2018: Indoor golf center with Trackman 4 in all 8 bays and instruction from David Leadbetter certified professionals at Konnectgolf, 590 5th Ave.
 Memberships $350-$500/year, plus bay rentals $75 per hour $ up.
-For membership information: Please email membership at konnectgolf d0t com.
+For membership information: Please email membership at konnectgolf d0t com for a tour, offered by appointment only.